-- 1. You must continue with the Modern Foreign Language subject that you are studying in Year 9 - 2.
-You must choose at least one of Geography or History - 3.
+- 1. You must continue with the Modern Foreign Language subject that you are studying in Year 9.
+Information on these subjects is included for information only. - 2.
+You must choose at least one of Geography or History. - 3.
 You have a free choice of two other subjects, which may include either of the remaining from Geography or History, which was not chosen previously.

-For example: the four choices could be: French, Geography, Music, Psychology.
+For example: the choices could be: Geography, Music, Psychology.

-Or they could be: Spanish, History, Geography, Art
+Or they could be: History, Geography, Art.